kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/01_Course_Overview/transcript.md

 Hello Everyone, my name is Sher Chowdhury and welcome to my course, Kubernetes by example

-I am based in the UK and I've been working in IT for about 15 years.
+I am based in the UK and I've been working in IT for about 15 years, both for the Government and in the private sector.

 In 2019 I passed the Kubernetes exam and became a certified kubernetes administrator.